-It’s a new year, a time when many people resolve or set goals to improve their financial situations.
+A new school year can often feel like the start of a brand new calendar year.
+Perhaps a time when many people resolve or set goals to improve their financial situations.
 I thought I would compile a list of some of the personal finance books that I think could help inspire you along with your goals!
 Let me know if there are any books you could recommend and I’ll add them to the list for others to enjoy!

 Debt-Free Forever – I just had to put the book written by one of our favourite Canadian financial writers at the top!
 Debt-Free Forever by Gail Vaz-Oxlade “will help readers take responsibility for, and control of, their money.
 Gail’s rules are simple: you can’t spend money you don’t have, you must save something, and if you’re in debt, you must get the albatross off your back.
 But Gail knows following the rules can be tough.
 That’s why Debt-Free Forever gives you a road map to getting out of the red in 36 months or less.”